jsafrane/scratch/csi-inline-volumes.md

 Author: @jsafrane

 ## Goal
-* Define API and high level design for in-line CSI volumes in Pod
+* Define API and high level design for in-line CSI volumes in Pod.
+* Make in-line CSI volumes secure for using ephemeral volumes (such as Secrets or ConfigMap).

 ## Motivation
 Currently, CSI can be used only though PersistentVolume object.
 All other persistent volume sources support in-line volumes in Pods, CSI should be no exception.
 There are three main drivers: